Danièle Obono: Start in politics

-2017 French Presidential Elections
+2017 French presidential elections

-Danièle Obono became a member of La France insoumise.
-During the 2017 French presidential election campaign, she was one of the spokespersons for candidate Jean-Luc Mélenchon, and spokesperson ("national speaker") for La France Insoumise.
-She coordinated, with the agro-economist Laurent Levard, the collective "Livrets de La France insoumise", a programmatic complement to L’Avenir en commun, one of the issues of which she co-wrote with the philosopher Benoît Schneckenburger, entitled Against Racism and discrimination: Bringing equality to life.
+Obono became a member of La France insoumise (LFI).
+During the 2017 French presidential election campaign, she was one of the spokespersons for candidate Jean-Luc Mélenchon, and spokesperson ("national speaker") for LFI.
+She coordinated, with the agro-economist Laurent Levard, the collective "Livrets de La France insoumise," a programmatic complement to L’Avenir en commun, one of the issues of which she co-wrote with the philosopher Benoît Schneckenburger, entitled Against Racism and discrimination: Bringing equality to life.

-Danièle Obono was elected deputy for the Paris's 17th constituency during the 2017 French legislative elections, receiving 50.71% of the votes, or 319 votes ahead, in the second round, against Béatrice Faillès, candidate for La République en Marche (Renaissance).
+Obono was elected deputy for Paris's 17th constituency during the 2017 French legislative elections, receiving 50.71% of the votes, or 319 votes ahead, in the second round, against Béatrice Faillès, candidate for La République en Marche (Renaissance).

 2022 elections

-During the 2022 French legislative election campaign, she was criticized for appearing with Danielle Simonnet in the company of British MP Jeremy Corbyn and accused of complacency with anti-Semitism.
+During the 2022 French legislative election campaign, Obono was criticized for appearing with Danielle Simonnet in the company of British MP Jeremy Corbyn and accused of complacency with antisemitism.

-She was re-elected in the first round under the New Ecological and Social People's Union (NUPES) with 16,161 votes, or 57.07% of the votes cast.

-Following a vote during the session of Tuesday 26 July 2022 at the French National Assembly, she was elected a judge of the Cour de Justice de la République.
+Obono was re-elected in the first round under the New Ecological and Social People's Union (NUPES) with 16,161 votes, or 57.07% of the votes cast.
+Following a vote during the session of 26 July 2022 at the French National Assembly, Obono was elected a judge of the Cour de Justice de la République.
 She was officially sworn in the next day.